 We welcome you to the best dove shooting program you could ever imagine!

-In the North of Córdoba, we will shoot in the hills 70% of the time.
-This is a dry area with rocks and rolling hills.
+In the North of Córdoba, we will shoot in the hills, this is a dry area with rocks and rolling hills.
 It is packed with waist-high thorny bushes that make the terrain tough, but not impossible, to maneuver through.
-The remaining 30% of the time we shoot in the flatlands.
+We also shoot in the flatlands.
 The terrain in the flatlands consists of farm fields with crops or low cut grass.

 Birds normally leave the roosting area during the first light of the day.
 They fly forty to sixty miles on average for food.
 The fields that comprise our shooting options, depending on the time of the year, are: